Team & Achievements

 The Project

-I'm part of a unique engineering initiative called “Engineering Projects in Community Service (EPICS)” working on a project named ASU Transcripts.
+I'm part of a unique engineering initiative called "Engineering Projects in Community Service (EPICS)" working on a project named ASU Transcripts.
 Our goal was to automate the extraction of information from US high school transcripts which is a task commissioned by Arizona State University's Admissions Department.
-My team and I are extracting information from PDFs and images using image processing techniques and libraries.
-I played a pivotal role in extracting information from images and graded tables of high school transcripts using the Amazon Textract Machine Learning application which happened to be the most difficult part of the project since these high school transcripts don't have a standardized format and are available in different file types such as PDFs, Images converted to PDFs, and XML format.
-This engineering experience has helped me learn Amazon Web Services, Amazon Textract and other image processing techniques which are essential for my future career goals as a Software Engineer.
-Ultimately, this experience helped me understand the process and approach of engineering by enabling me to work on an industry-level project.
+I worked on this project over two semesters through FSE 104 and FSE 404 as part of a team of five students.
+During the early days of the project, I discovered Amazon Textract as the right tool for reading and extracting data from images and PDFs.
+It turned out to be the most critical tool in the project since these high school transcripts don't have a standardized format and are available in different file types such as PDFs, Images converted to PDFs, and XML format.
+I learned to use AWS and various image processing techniques to build out the solution and also assisted my teammates in getting up to speed with AWS and using the Textract service effectively.

 The interdisciplinary thinking I developed in FSE 150 was directly applicable here since the project required me to think beyond the code and consider the people who were gonna use my solution.
 Additionally, presenting the project at Venture Devils and EPICS Elite Pitch gave me experience communicating a technical solution to a non technical audience which was also an essential skill in ENT 360 where I was pitching PeerRent to investors.